michal-franc/dotfiles/unix/mint/README.md

 beacuse you are using mint you need to check on release page which ubuntu build your version derive from and then replace lsb_release with the name of ubuntu for instance sylvia -> based on xenial then use xenial

+If getting docker socket permission then run

+sudo usermod -a -G docker $USER

 MiniKube
 ------------------